bhess/sqisign-nist2/DEVELOPERS.md

 - `common`: common code for AES, SHAKE, (P)RNG, memory handling.
 Every module that needs a hash function, seed expansion (e.g., KLPT), deterministic alea for tests, should call to this module.
-- `uintbig`: multi-precision big integers.
+- `intbig`: multi-precision big integers.
 - `gf`: GF(p^2) and GF(p) arithmetic.
 - `ec`: elliptic curves, isogenies and pairings.
 Everything that is purely finite-fieldy.